johann-solo/oliveandmango.github.io/site/content/blog/2018-06-15-lemon-olive-oil-cake.md

 scaled_thumbnail: /images/uploads/2018_06_15_lemon_olive_oil_cake_0.jpg
 categories: ["desserts"]
 tags: ["cakes", "lemon"]
-excerpt: Do you want a fabulously tart and lemony loaf in your recipe collection?
+excerpt: Get ready to make the perfect lemon loaf
 ---

 Do you want a fabulously tart and lemony loaf in your recipe collection?
 This is definitely the one!
 It has a wonderful fluffy crumb texture, a very lemony zing from the syrup and the glaze plus the cake itself.
 It’s moist from the syrup and has a wonderful richness from the olive oil.
 I’m telling you - you do not need to look any further for a perfect lemon olive oil loaf!